JiayueASU/RS-Pearson/README.md

 The standard method of Collaborative Filtering is known as *Nearest Neighborhood algorithm*.
 There are *user-based CF* and *item-based CF*.
 In this repository, we focus on the user-based CF algorithm with *Pearson Similarity*.

-Suppose we have an $ N $ matrix of ratings
+Suppose we have an $M$ matrix of ratings